Dejvoid/BombJack/README.md

 ## Starting game

-Program starts in "Menu Window" where the player can choose between playing example stages or creating his/her own in editor or load map from json file.
+Program starts in `Menu Window` where the player can choose between playing example stages or creating his/her own in editor or load map from json file.
 After starting, a "Game Window" is shown and player can start playing.
 Score and remaining lives are shown in the window title.
-When lose/win `Message box` is shown and.
+When lose/win `Message box` is shown.

 ## Technical information